 I do hope you’ll continue to read My story, Part IV (The finale) which will follow shortly.
 You’ll learn about my suicide attempt and the hell I went through during my Psychotic Depression.
 Thank you for staying with me.

-As a former mental health nurse and ward manager for many years in East London’s busiest mental health settings I was used to the many misconceptions people (including carers, visitors, family and friends) had.
+As a former mental health nurse and ward manager for many years in one of London’s busiest mental health settings I was used to the many misconceptions people (including carers, visitors, family and friends) had.
 Here are my top 10.

 Mental illness won’t affect me.FACT – Mental illnesses are surprisingly common; they do not discriminate—they can affect anyone.
 Approximately 1 in 4 people in the UK will experience a mental health problem each year.
 InEngland, 1 in 6 people report experiencing a common mental health problem, such as anxiety and depression, in any given week. (mind.org.uk)